GFZ/arosics/docs/installation.rst

 .. note::

-    AROSICS has been tested with Python 3.4+ and Python 2.7.
-It should be fully compatible to all Python versions from 2.7 onwards.
-However, we will continously drop the support for Python 2.7 in future.
+    AROSICS has been tested with Python 3.6+.
+It should be fully compatible to all Python versions from 3.6 onwards.
+Python 2.7 support was dropped in AROSICS 1.3 due to its end of life status.

 .. _pip: https://pip.pypa.io